Edgio/ec-sdk-go/README.md

 │   ├── origin
 		client files for interacting with customer origin api model files for customer origin
+│   ├── originv3
+		client files for interacting with customer origin v3 api model files for customer origin
 │   ├── routedns
 		client files for interacting with route (dns) model files for route (dns)